sonalgoyal/crux/testData/BseStock/README.txt

 nube@nube-desktop:~/crux/BseStock$ ./createTableData.py ./stockIdsList.txt 01/06/2011 05/06/2011 output

 The above command will fetch files for all stockIds listed in stockIdsList.txt kept parallel to script in BseStock folder.
-The files will be copied to output directory.
-Each stock's data will be saved with the name of the stockIds.
-Then script concatenates stockId with date(yyyyMMdd), which can be used later as the rowkey while loading.
+The files will be copied to 'downloadedFiles' named folder in same directory from where you run script, Each stock's data will be saved with the name of the stockIds.
+Then script run manipulation function on downloaded data so that it can concatenate stockId with date(yyyyMMdd), which can be used later as the rowkey while loading.

-2. We now want to save this data in HBase.
+3. We now want to save this data in HBase.
 Let us create a table in HBase stockData with column families price, spread and stats

 On the hbase shell, this can be done as follows: create 'stockDataSimple','data'

-3. Now that the data is downloaded and prepared, we are ready to import it into HBase.
+4. Now that the data is downloaded and prepared, we are ready to import it into HBase.

-please set HADOOP_HOME and HBASE_HOME

-export HBASE_HOME=<path to HBase>
-export HADOOP_HOME=<path to hadoop>

 a.
-Add all jars in $HBASE_HOME/lib to HADOOP_CLASSPATH.
-Add following line to $HADOOP_HOME/bin/hadoop
+In First step you need to add all jars in $HBASE_HOME/lib to HADOOP_CLASSPATH for that add following line to $HADOOP_HOME/bin/hadoop file

+HBASE_HOME=<path to HBase folder>
 # add Hbase libs to CLASSPATH
 for f in $HBASE_HOME/lib/*.jar; do CLASSPATH=${CLASSPATH}:$f;
 done

-Note:- These lines will add hbase dependencies to your hadoop classpath.
-When your hbase is populated, you can comment these lines so that your hadoop classpath is not altered.
+Note:- These lines will add hbase dependencies to your hadoop classpath each time you run hadoop, So later you can comment these lines when you dont require

-b.
-Load data in hbase:
+6. Load data in hbase:-

-To put data as strings,
+To put data as rowKey string :-

-- Run importtsv command through hadoop to prepare data for bulk load in HBase
+a.
+Run importtsv command through hadoop to prepare data for bulk load in HBase(First set HBASE_HOME)

-$HADOOP_HOME/bin/hadoop jar $HBASE_HOME/hbase-0.90.3.jar importtsv -Dimporttsv.columns=HBASE_ROW_KEY,data:openPrice,data:highPrice,data:lowPrice,data:closePrice,data:wap,data:numShares,data:numTrades,data:turnOver,data:highLow,data:closeOpen -Dimporttsv.separator=","  -Dimporttsv.bulk.output=outputHBase stockDataSimple output
+$HADOOP_HOME/bin/hadoop jar $HBASE_HOME/hbase-0.90.3.jar importtsv -Dimporttsv.columns=HBASE_ROW_KEY,data:openPrice,data:highPrice,data:lowPrice,data:closePrice,data:wap,data:numShares,data:numTrades,data:turnOver,data:highLow,data:closeOpen -Dimporttsv.separator=","  -Dimporttsv.bulk.output=outputHBase stockDataSimple /user/nube/hbaseData/

 -Dimporttsv.columns is format of table.
--Dimporttsv.separator is to define separator in dataFile -Dimporttsv.bulk.output is to define outputPath for this job stockDataSimple is tablename for which we are preparing data output is the full path to the directory where files generated by createTableData.py are kept
+-Dimporttsv.separator is to define separator in dataFile -Dimporttsv.bulk.output is to define outputPath for this job stockDataSimple is tablename for which we are preparing data /user/nube/hbaseData/ this define inputPath (is the path to the directory where files generated by createTableData.py is kept).

-- Run completebulkload command through hadoop to load data in HBase
+b.Run completebulkload command through hadoop to load data in HBase
 $HADOOP_HOME/bin/hadoop jar $HBASE_HOME/hbase-0.90.3.jar completebulkload /user/nube/outputHBase stockDataSimple

-/user/nube/outputHBase is output of importtsv stockData is tablename where we want to insert data.
+/user/nube/outputHBase this define inputPath(is output of above step). stockData is tablename where we wanna insert data.
 Note: In this method all data is inserted as String type.

 OR

-To put data as composite rowKey stockId(as dataType string), date(as dataType long) both concatenated.
+To put data as composite rowKey stockId(as dataType string), date(as dataType long) both concatenated :- a.Create table in HBase.
-In this step all data inserted in table stockDataComposite is Float type except rowkey as composite key, numShares and numTrades as long types

-a.
-Create table in HBase.
 On the shell,

 create 'stockDataComposite','price','spread','stats'

-b.
-Execute java program PopulateBseData.java, first compile by adding hbase-0.90.3.jar, hadoop-core-0.20.2.jar to classpath of java.
+b.Execute java program PopulateBseData.java, first compile by adding hbase-0.90.3.jar, hadoop-core-0.20.2.jar to claspath of java.

 nube@nube-desktop:~/project/crux/BseStock$ export CLASSPATH=$CLASSPATH:../hadoop-0.20.2/hadoop-0.20.2-core.jar:../hbase-0.90.3/hbase-0.90.3.jar
 nube@nube-desktop:~/project/crux/BseStock$ javac PopulateBseData.java

-To run, you need to add more jars to java classpath - commons-logging-1.1.1.jar, zookeeper-3.3.2.jar and log4j-1.2.16.jar This code takes one argument - the location where the downloaded data from the python script is kept.
+Once compiled to run this program you need to add few more jars to java classpath they are commons-logging-1.1.1.jar, zookeeper-3.3.2.jar and log4j-1.2.16.jar, this code takes one argument inputpath i.e. outputPath of step 1 in this README.
+Note:in this step all data inserted in table stockDataComposite as Float type except rowkey as composite key, numShares and numTrades as long type.

 nube@nube-desktop:~/project/crux/BseStock$ java PopulateBseData ./output

-output is the path to the directory where files generated by createTableData.py is kept.
+inputPath: is the path to the directory where files generated by createTableData.py is kept.